vishnoiprem/data-etl-ml/medium/delta-sharing-complete-guide-medium.md

 You generate this profile, send it to the recipient securely, and they're ready to query.

-> ⚠️ **Security note:** The `expirationTime` field is optional, but please always set it.
+>  ** Note:** The `expirationTime` field is optional, but please always set it.
 Long-lived or perpetual tokens are a security antipattern.
 Rotate your secrets.
 Keep them safe.

 ---